etwk/blog/content/lists/books.md

 ## Science
 - [ ] Why Animals Talk: The New Science of Animal Communication
 - [ ] Learn to Orgasm in 4 Acts
-- [ ] Ten Things Video Games Can Teach Us: (about life, philosophy and everything) #must

 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future